HOUSE HISTORY PRODUCTS

 The digital Research Report is a deep dive into the facts behind your property's history that allows you to write your own story.

-It features genealogical profiles of the original owner and occupants, a summary of land ownership from the colonial era to present day, and copies of available historical background documents such as provincial land registry records, municipal tax assessment rolls, property maps, subdivision plans, federal censuses, newspaper clippings, building permits and historical photographs.
+It features genealogical profiles of the original owner and occupants, a summary of land ownership from the house's construction to present day, and copies of available historical background documents such as provincial land registry records, municipal tax assessment rolls, property maps, subdivision plans, federal censuses, newspaper clippings, building permits and historical photographs.

 Supplementing the report is a printed synopsis of the early history of the house and neighbourhood styled as a replica of your home's original deed!